Political positions of Keir Starmer: United States

 Following the attempted assassination of Trump in Pennsylvania, the former president of the United States at the time, on 13 July 2024, Starmer responded by saying "Political violence in any form has no place in our societies" and extended his best wishes to Trump and his family.

 In September 2024, during a visit to New York City to address the UN General Assembly, Starmer met Republican Party presidential candidate Donald Trump at Trump Tower.
 Following the meeting, Starmer said it was "good" to have met with Trump and that the meeting was an opportunity for both Trump and Starmer to establish a working relationship.
 Following Trump's election victory in the 2024 United States presidential election, Starmer called Trump to formally congratulate him on 6 November and was assured that the "special relationship" between the United Kingdom and United States "would continue to thrive".

 In a statement on 19 January 2025, the day before the second inauguration of Donald Trump, Starmer sent congratulations to President Trump on behalf of the government and the United Kingdom.
 Starmer acknowledged Trump's historical ties and affection for the U.K., saying that "The United Kingdom and United States will work together to ensure the success of both our countries and deliver for people on both sides of the Atlantic."

 In February 2025 Starmer met with President Trump at the White House to discuss continued support to Ukraine and a potential peace deal.
 They additionally discussed a potential trade deal.
-He also presented a hand written letter from King Charles III inviting the President to a historic second state visit to the UK.
+He also presented a handwritten letter from King Charles III inviting the president to a historic second state visit to the UK.
 In April 2025, Trump announced tariffs on foreign imports into the United States, with British products affected by a 10% tariff.
 Starmer stated he planned to negotiate a trade deal with the United States and that he did not want the UK to enter a trade war.

+During the 2026 United States strikes in Venezuela, Starmer refused to condemn the attacks as a violation of international law and said that he "shed no tears" over President Maduro's kidnapping.

 Russia and Ukraine

 Starmer has supported Ukraine during the Russian invasion, both as opposition leader and as prime minister.
 During the prelude to the Russian invasion of Ukraine, Starmer met with Secretary General of NATO Jens Stoltenberg and stated in a BBC interview that Corbyn was "wrong" to criticise NATO and that the Labour Party's commitment to NATO was "unshakeable".
 He added: "We stand united in the UK ...
 Whatever challenges we have with the [Conservative] government, when it comes to Russian aggression we stand together."

 Starmer called for "widespread and hard-hitting" economic sanctions against Russia.
-He also criticised the Stop the War Coalition in an op-ed for The Guardian, writing that the group's members were "not benign voices for peace" but "[a]t best they are naive, at worst they actively give succour to authoritarian leaders" such as Russian President Vladimir Putin "who directly threaten democracies".
+He also criticised the Stop the War Coalition in an op-ed for The Guardian, writing that the group's members were "not benign voices for peace" but "[a]t best they are naive, at worst they actively give succour to authoritarian leaders" such as Russian president Vladimir Putin "who directly threaten democracies".